sbb-design-systems/lyne-components/src/components/toggle/toggle/readme.md

-The `sbb-toggle` component is a wrapper for a couple of [sbb-toggle-option](/docs/components-sbb-toggle-sbb-toggle-option--docs)s that can be selected by the user; it is useful for switching between views within the content
+The `sbb-toggle` component is a wrapper for a couple of [sbb-toggle-option](/docs/components-sbb-toggle-sbb-toggle-option--docs)s that can be selected by the user; it is useful for switching between views within the content.

 Their behavior is similar to [sbb-tab-group](/docs/components-sbb-tab-sbb-tab-group--docs) or [sbb-radio-button-group](/docs/components-sbb-radio-button-sbb-radio-button-group--docs),